Erfaniaa/binance-futures-trading-bot/README.md

 **Warning:** Binance has a maximum limit of 10 take-profit and stop-loss open orders, therefore do not use more than 5 strategies at the same time.

+## Telegram Config

+1. Firstly, you need to create a Telegram bot, so talk to [@Botfather](https://t.me/botfather).
+2. Secondly, need to know your own Telegram user ID, so the bot knows who to send messages to.
+Talk to [@userinfobot](https://t.me/userinfobot) to get this information.
+3. Thirdly, you have to `/start` your bot.
+Open up a private message with your bot by searching its username, then hit the start button.
+4. Finally, set `TELEGRAM_API_KEY` and `TELEGRAM_USER_ID` in `credentials.py`, and `SEND_TELEGRAM_MESSAGE` in `config.py` .

 ## To-do

 - Import modules, not variables.
 - Use classes and make `main.py` smaller.
 - Add more indicators to `indicators.py`.
 - Find a better way for handling error codes.

-## Telegram Config

-First, you need to have a telegram account (bot) to access.
-Talk to [@Botfather](https://t.me/botfather) You will also need to know your own telegram user ID, so the bot knows who to send messages to.
-Talk to [@userinfobot](https://t.me/userinfobot) to get this information
-Finally, you have to /start your bot.
-Open up a private message with your bot by searching its username, then hit the start button.
-You must set TELEGRAM_API_KEY and TELEGRAM_USER_ID in `credentials.py` and SEND_TELEGRAM_MESSAGE = True in `config.py`

 ## Credits